 In Harry Potter and the Half-Blood Prince, Harry looks out the window of the Hogwarts Express and sees a lonely cabin sitting by itself in the middle of nowhere.
 That cabin is the guest house at Corrour and it is the highest point on the West Highland Train Line.
 It is approximately one mile away from the Corrour station headed in the direction of Rannoch.
 There are no public roads anywhere near the hut; the only access is by train or by foot.

 The Death Eaters boarded the Hogwarts Express at the Great Moor of Rannoch.
-The moor is about 50 square miles west of Loch Rannoch that is a jumble of blanket bog, lochans, rivers and rocky outcrops.
-It makes for a very challenging environment for humans to explore, but supports a wealth of flora and fauna.
-The moor has been designated a Site of Special Scientific Interest (SSSI) as well as a Special Area of Conservation.
+The moor is about 50 square miles west of Loch Rannoch.
+It is a jumble of blanket bog, lochans, rivers, and rocky outcrops.
+Supporting a bounty of flora and fauna, the moor has been designated a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation.

 Harry Potter Location: Hogwarts Lake

-Loch Morar is used for both up-close shots of Hogwarts Lake as well as a number of background aerial shots.
-Loch Morar is located in Lochaber.
-It is the fifth largest lake by surface area in Scotland, covering just over 10 square miles.
-It is also the deepest freshwater lake in the British Isles, with a maximum depth of 1017 feet.
-And much like Loch Ness, Loch Morar even has its own lake monster, Morag.
+Loch Morar is used for the close-up shots of Hogwarts Lake as well as a number of background pictures.
+Located in Lochaber, it is the fifth largest lake in Scotland, covering 10 square miles.
+It is also the deepest freshwater lake in the British Isles, with a maximum depth of 1,017 feet.
+Like Loch Ness, Loch Morar has its own lake monster, Morag.

-Loch Shiel, near Glenfinnan, was used for Hogwarts Lake as well.
-Buckbeak flew over this lake and Harry and Hermoine look across it from the astronomy tower at the end of Half-Blood Prince.
+Loch Shiel, near Glenfinnan, was also used for Hogwarts Lake.
+Buckbeak flew over this lake and Harry and Hermione looked across it from the astronomy tower in Half-Blood Prince.
 The loch is deep, nearly 400 feet, and enclosed by mountains on the northeast side.
 There are several islands on the loch, the largest of which has a ruined chapel.

 Harry Potter Location: Triwizards’ Tournament

-Steall Falls is where Harry battled the Hungarian Horntail during the Triwizards’ Tournament.
-Steall Falls is a waterfall at the base of Ben Nevis, Britain’s highest mountain.
-The approach to the waterfall is through Nevis Gorge.
-The waterfall is the second highest in Scotland, with a single drop of nearly 400 feet.
+Steall Falls is the place Harry battled the Hungarian Horntail during the Triwizards’ Tournament.
+It is at the base of Ben Nevis, the UK’s highest mountain.
+You approach the falls through Nevis Gorge, a place of stunning beauty.
+Steall is the second largest waterfall in Scotland, with a sheer drop of 400 feet.
 The Gaelic name, An Steall Bàn, means “the white spout.”